 I thought it would be a fun idea to compare Sony A7r vs. A6000 on April fools’ day.
 I used the Sony 24-70 f4 Zeiss on both cameras and took some landscape shots, just to compare the sensors of both cameras.

 The APS-C in the ILCE-6000 is about 30% smaller than a full frame sensor.
 30% smaller does not sound that much of a difference, but I was surprised when I compared them.
 I cropped an image from the ILCE-7r to APS-C size to visualise the difference.

 Next up is the same scene, firstly on the A7r and then on the A6000.
-These images where shot in RAW and then converted to .jpg without any processing.
-I used the same ISO settings and aperture and let te camera decide shutter speed. the A6000 was always a bit faster.
+These images were shot in RAW and then converted to .jpg without any processing.
+I used the same ISO settings and aperture and let te camera decide the shutter speed.
+The A6000 was always a bit faster.
 Yes, F4 is fast for a landscape, but this was not supposed to be a sharpness (zoom in on the corners) type of test.
-And lets face it, the SEL2470z does not sharpen up much in the corners anyway at slower apertures…
+And let’s face it, the SEL2470z does not sharpen up much in the corners anyway at slower apertures.

 Nope, there is still more colour depth and depth of field in the image.
 Although the ILCE-6000 still captures the scene nicely.

-In my Sony A7r vs A6000, the first is the clear winner, but that was to be expected of course.
-I have to say the A6000 RAW files also looked great and are very useable in post processing.
+In my Sony A7r vs. A6000, the first is the clear winner, but that was to be expected, of course.
+I have to say the A6000 RAW files also looked great and are very usable in post processing.
 Considering that the A6000 is less than a third of the price of the A7r, I’m starting to think this camera is a real bargain… I only wish I had a faster lens to redo my low light tests.